 D. The owner regulated by this section:

-1. Shall respond to the third party claim, provide financial responsibility as prescribed in subsection B of this section and provide a defense for all claims for damages or liability arising out of the ownership, maintenance or use of a motor vehicle if there is an accident, there are damages or injuries that are caused by the renter and one of the following:
+1. Shall respond to the third-party claim, provide financial responsibility as prescribed in subsection B of this section and provide a defense for all claims for damages or liability arising out of the ownership, maintenance or use of a motor vehicle if there is an accident, there are damages or injuries that are caused by the renter and one of the following applies:

-(a) The renter does not have any other liability coverage which is available and applicable to the loss.
+(a) The renter does not have any other liability coverage that is available and applicable to the loss.